feature-engine/feature_engine/docs/user_guide/encoding/WoEEncoder.rst

 Calculation
 -----------

-We have a dataset with a binary dependent variable with two categories, 0 and 1, and a categorical predictor variable named variable A with three categories (A1, A2, and A3).
+How is the WoE calculated?
+Let's say we have a dataset with a binary dependent variable with two categories, 0 and 1, and a categorical predictor variable named variable A with three categories (A1, A2, and A3).
 The dataset has the following characteristics:

 - There are 20 positive (1) cases and 80 negative (0) cases in the target variable.
 - Category A1 has 10 positive cases and 15 negative cases.
 - Category A2 has 5 positive cases and 15 negative cases.
 - Category A3 has 5 positive cases and 50 negative cases.

-First, we group the data by each category of the predictor variable where the target is positive, and then we divide by the total number of positive cases.
-Then we do the same for the negative cases:
+First, we find out the number of instances with a positive target value (1) per category, and then we divide that by the total number of positive cases in the data.
+Then we determine the number of instances with target value of 0 per category and divide that by the total number of negative instances in the dataset:

 - For category A1, we have 10 positive cases and 15 negative cases, resulting in a positive ratio of 10/20 and a negative ratio of 15/80.
 This means that the positive ratio is 0.5 and the negative ratio is 0.1875.
 - For category A2, we have 5 positive cases out of 20 positive cases, giving us a  positive ratio of 5/20 and a negative ratio of 15/80.
 This results in a positive ratio of 0.25 and a negative ratio of 0.1875.
 - For category A3, we have 5 positive cases out of 20 positive cases, resulting in a positive ratio of 5/20, and a 50/80 negative ratio.
 So the positive ratio is 0.25, and the negative ratio is 0.625.

-Now we calculate the log of the ratio of the percentage of positive cases in each category.
+Now we calculate the log of the ratio of positive cases in each category:

 - For category A1, we have log (0.5/ 0.1875) = 0.98.
 - For category A2, we have log (0.25/ 0.1875) = 0.28.
 - For category A3, we have log (0.25/0.625) =-0.91.

-Finally, we replace the categories (A1, A2, and A3) of the independent variable Variable A with the WoE values (0.98, 0.28, -0.91).
+Finally, we replace the categories (A1, A2, and A3) of the independent variable A with the WoE values: 0.98, 0.28, -0.91.

 Characteristics of the WoE
 --------------------------

 The beauty of the WoE, is that we can directly understand the impact of the category on the probability of success (target variable being 1):

 - If WoE values are negative, there are more negative cases than positive cases for the category.
 - If WoE values are positive, there are more positive cases than negative cases for that category.
 - If WoE is 0, then there is an equal number of positive and negative cases for that category.

 In other words, for categories with positive WoE, the probability of success is high, for categories with negative WoE, the probability of success is low, and for those with WoE of zero, there are equal chances for both target outcomes.

 Advantages of the WoE
 ---------------------

-In addition to the intuitive interpretation of the WoE valuess, the WoE shows the following advantages:
+In addition to the intuitive interpretation of the WoE values, the WoE shows the following
+advantages:

 - It creates monotonic relationships between the encoded variable and the target.
 - It returns numeric variables on a similar scale.